Rio Grande City CISD scholarship meets fundraising goal

 "Not all of us have the same opportunities, not all of our parents have stable jobs,” Vargas said.
 “Even with financial aid they offer, sometimes it isn't enough."

-Census data shows that 35% of Starr County lives under the poverty line.
+Census data shows that 35 percent of Starr County lives under the poverty line.

 According to La Grulla High School, about 20 percent of their students head to a four-year college, and 40 percent go to a two-year college.
 Many are first-generation.